Family: Peter Tosh's son left in coma following jail beating

 AP Photo/Mel Evans

 McIntosh, of Boston, performed under the stage name Tosh1.
-His father was a Jamaican born musician and activist who started the Wailers along with Bob Marley.
+His father was a Jamaican-born musician and activist who started the Wailers along with Bob Marley.
+His 1976 hit “Legalize It” remains a rallying cry for those pushing to make marijuana legal.

+Jawara McIntosh is also a pro-marijuana activist and performed the song outside of the New Jersey statehouse in April 2014 during a rally pushing for state and federal lawmakers to legalize or decriminalize marijuana.

 “My heart cries not knowing what happened to my son,” said his mother, Melody Cunningham.
 “Not being able to talk to him because of the condition that he’s in.
 (I’m) trying to be strong for him, I have to be strong for him.”

-His sister, Niambe, said that they haven’t been given any solid information about what happened to him.
+His sister, Niambe McIntosh, said that they haven’t been given any solid information about what happened.
 Rand said the county hasn’t been forthcoming about providing evidence about what happened.

-A spokesman for the Bergen County sheriff’s office said he was not immediately able to comment.
+A spokesman for the Bergen County sheriff’s office said he was not immediately able to comment Thursday.

 His family says that he is a Rastafarian like his father and was fighting for marijuana legalization.
 Tosh was killed in Jamaica in 1987 during a home invasion robbery.